Soviet cruiser Marshal Voroshilov: 1980s and end of service

 The cruiser was refitted at Dalzavod between November 1980 and March 1986, and won the Commander-in-Chief of the Navy's prize for anti-submarine training results in 1986 and 1989.
-In April 1988, as part of a search group with the missile cruiser Tallinn, and the frigates Ryanyy and Gordelivyy, in cooperation with the submarine K-436 and aircraft, she tracked a United States submarine and forced it to move away from the patrol area of the ballistic missile submarine K-479 in the Sea of Okhotsk as part of an anti-submarine exercise.
+In April 1988, as part of a search group with the missile cruiser Tallinn, and the frigates Ryavnyy and Gordelivyy, in cooperation with the submarine K-436 and aircraft, she tracked a United States submarine and forced it to move away from the patrol area of the ballistic missile submarine K-479 in the Sea of Okhotsk as part of an anti-submarine exercise.
 The search group then carried out a search for Western submarines along the Kuril Ridge, discovering and tracking a foreign submarine on 21 April for eight hours and 37 minutes.
 Between August 1988 and April 1989, she operated in the South China Sea and the Indian Ocean, temporarily based at Cam Ranh, Vietnam.
 Marshal Voroshilov collided with the refrigerated cargo ship Gorets at the entrance to the Eastern Bosphorus on 20 November 1990.

 The cruiser was renamed Khabarovsk after the city on 24 January 1991 as a result of declining Communist ideological influence.
 After the dissolution of the Soviet Union, the cruiser was transferred to the Russian Navy, though her career in the latter was brief, as she was placed in reserve on 3 July 1992.
 Khabarovsk was decommissioned on 29 October due to the deterioration of the ship and lack of funds for repair, and the hull was transferred to an underwater engineering detachment, intended to be sold for scrap.
 A large fire broke out aboard the ship on 23 August 1994, while it was moored at the Kalinin ferry, and continued until the next day, burning out much of the interior spaces of the ship and leaving it with a pronounced list to port due to the amount of firefighting water pumped in; the hull was subsequently scrapped there.

 During her career, Marshal Voroshilov was assigned the temporary tactical numbers 597, 511, 555, 561, 563 (in 1982), 137, and 504 (in 1990).